Skip to content

 Warm air from the vents.
 This is the most obvious sign.
 If the air coming from your vents is warm or only slightly cool when the AC is set to maximum, the system is either low on refrigerant, has a failed compressor, or has another mechanical issue.
 Do not assume it just needs a recharge — have it diagnosed properly.

 Weak airflow.
 If the air is cold but barely comes out of the vents, the problem may be the blower motor, blower motor resistor, a clogged cabin air filter, or a blocked evaporator.
-A clogged cabin air filter is a $15 to $30 fix that takes two minutes.
-A failed blower motor is $200 to $450.
+A clogged cabin air filter is one of the cheapest fixes in automotive repair — often under $30 including the filter.
+A failed blower motor is a $200 to $500 replacement.

 Strange noises when the AC is on.
 A clicking, buzzing, or rattling sound when you turn on the AC can indicate a failing compressor, a worn serpentine belt, a loose mounting bracket, or debris in the blower fan.
 A grinding or screeching sound from the compressor means it is seizing and needs to be replaced soon — continuing to run it can send metal shavings through the entire system and damage other components.

 Bad smell from the vents.
 A musty or moldy smell when the AC first kicks on usually means bacteria or mold has built up on the evaporator.
-This is common in humid climates like New Jersey.
-An evaporator cleaning and cabin air filter replacement typically fixes this for $100 to $200.
+This is especially common in humid climates like South Jersey.
+An evaporator cleaning and cabin air filter replacement typically fixes this.
 A chemical or sweet smell could indicate a refrigerant leak — get that checked immediately.

 Water on the passenger floor.
 A small amount of water dripping under the car when the AC is running is normal — that is condensation from the evaporator draining properly.
 But if you find water pooling on the passenger-side floor inside the vehicle, the evaporator drain tube is likely clogged.
 Water is backing up into the HVAC housing and dripping into the cabin.
-Clearing the drain is usually a quick, inexpensive fix.
+Clearing the drain is usually a quick fix, typically under $100.

 AC cycles on and off rapidly.
 If you hear the compressor engaging and disengaging every few seconds (short cycling), it could indicate low refrigerant, a faulty pressure switch, an electrical issue, or an overheating compressor.
 Short cycling puts extra stress on the compressor and can lead to premature failure if not addressed.